In a post-2015 development world, what really stands out is the early realisation of the stakeholders that HIV is not just a medical issue.

 India identified its first HIV case in 1986.
 Since then, much has changed.
 The country has shown strong political will, commitment and urgency in addressing the problem, leading to the evolution of one of the most comprehensive AIDS control programmes in the world.
 The National AIDS Control Programme in India has gone beyond just generating an HIV response—it has paved the way for some of the most successful experiments in social sector response.
 As a result of strong leadership and the consistent support of Government of India, the annual incidence of HIV infection among adults has fallen by about 57 per-cent between 2000 and 2011.

 There are many reasons for the programme’s success in India.
-Evidence-backed planning, robust systems and timely policy creation really pushed the envelope.
+Evidence-backed planning with the assistance of, robust systems and timely policy creation really pushed the envelope.

 A significant investment in technical quality and programme design led to widespread community participation and ownership.
 India’s experience in HIV prevention and control, presents us with many important lessons for the next phase of the global AIDS response and for health and development as a whole.

 The proposed Sustainable Development Goals (SDGs) embody bold aspirations of the international community to end the tyranny of poverty, ensure a life of dignity for all and secure the planet for future generations.
-To deliver these ambitious, interconnected goals, we need to think and act differently, check that site here.
+To deliver these ambitious, interconnected goals, we need to think and act differently.

 The lessons are clear.
 Now it falls upon us to apply them if we want to realise the vision of the SDG — a more prosperous, fair and sustainable world, one free from the scourges of discrimination and AIDS.